 Fig X shows the service architecture for eLoran and the components required.

-Loran signal provision
+eLoran signal provision

-The eLoran service provider will provide the eLoran signal as defined in LORIPP/LORAPP Draft Specification of the eLoran System, Rev. 4.0, or a localized and agreed version of this specification as appropriate.
+The eLoran service provider will provide the eLoran signal as defined in [8].

 The eLoran signal comprises two basic components:

 The Loran pulsed waveform, in which the standard zero crossing point (Figure 1) is used as the time-stamp from which timing and hence ranging from the transmitter is derived.